 Something else that’s great is that Purely Pyrenees arranges for your luggage to be transported each day.
 That way, all you need on the bike is a small backpack and can arrive at your next destination with your bags waiting for you.
 No one wants a stressful vacation, so knowing that your luggage, accommodations and a good portion of your meals are all arranged for you means you have more time to focus on the sights and for enjoying the trip with your family.

-So what’s it like cycling the Mediterranean?
+So what’s it like cycling in France along the Mediterranean?

 A ton of fun.
 I don’t have a ton of experience cycling on the road and was a little concerned about cars and motorcycles passing too close or not getting a hang of the bike.
 Within 20 minutes of being on the bike, I was at ease with both.
 Cars passed, but 99% of them gave us more than enough space, and there were stretches of time where no cars passed us at all.
 You’ll be on regular roads with cars and not special bike routes or anything, but it wasn’t a problem.